 Recently, the World Health Organisation's 64th World Health Assembly proposed a new mechanism based on international cooperation and transfer of technology on equitable terms for pandemic influenza preparedness, sharing of influenza viruses and access to vaccines and other benefits.
 This development demonstrates the potential and possibility of cooperative action internationally on health challenges but can easily be extended to other areas including ESTs.
 There was a consensus around building of new production facilities in developing and/or industrialised countries through transfer of technologies, skills and know-how.
-The Framework specifically proposed that Member States should urge influenza vaccine, diagnostic and pharmaceutical manufacturers to make specific efforts to transfer these technologies to
+The Framework specifically proposed that Member States should urge influenza vaccine, diagnostic and pharmaceutical manufacturers to make specific efforts to transfer these technologies to other countries, particularly developing countries, as appropriate.
+Also, the Framework urged that influenza vaccine manufacturers who receive Pandemic Influenza Preparedness biological materials may grant, subject to any existing licensing restrictions, on mutually agreed terms, a non-exclusive, royalty-free licence to any influenza vaccine manufacturer from a developing country, to use its intellectual property and other protected substances, products, technology, know-how, information and knowledge used in the process of influenza vaccine development and production, in particular for pre-pandemic and pandemic vaccines for use in agreed developing countries.

-&lt;sup>16 WTO, WT/WGTTT/W/10, 13 October 2005 (submission by India, Pakistan and Philippines).
+16 WTO, WT/WGTTT/W/10, 13 October 2005 (submission by India, Pakistan and Philippines).